percona/portal-doc/docs/advisors/checks/mongodb-version.md

 > **Important**
 >
 >Before performing any major upgrades on the production environment:
->- Always test the newer version first in the lower environment(dev, staging) and verify the compatibility of that version with your application.
+>- Test the newer version in the lower environment (dev, staging), and verify the compatibility of that version with your application.
 >- Make sure the Drivers are compatible with the newer version.